North East Dundas Tramway: History

 Construction of the line to carry ore from the Williamsford mines to Zeehan, where it was loaded onto another train for shipment to Burnie commenced in January 1896, with the first section opened in December 1896.
 It opened in full on 18 June 1898.

 The narrow-gauge (2 ft) was chosen because of the extremely difficult terrain that the railway crossed, requiring several big trestle bridges, including one at the foot of Montezuma Falls.
 After some rain the engine and carriages would get soaked by spray from the falls.
 A detailed description of conditions along the line is included in a report of a journey undertaken in 1900 by the Fitzroy Australian Rules football team.
 During their journey down the mountain to Zeehan, one of the carriages left the rails on a tight bend and the players lifted it back on the rails.
 There was a break-of-gauge with the mainline system at Zeehan.
 The tramway was closed on 5 July 1932, although regular services had ceased three years earlier.

+After closure some of the assets were sold; for instance a point lever was sighted on a private siding connecting to the Walhalla railway line at Erica railway station, Victoria in 1954.